-This life story is nothing but a long voyage… from what one believes to be to what one truly is, from the personal to the universal, from the partial to the total, from the unreal to the real, from the human to the Divine.
+This life story is nothing but a long voyage… from what one believes to be to what one truly is, from the personal to the universal, from the partial to the total, from the unreal to the real, from the apparent to the true, from the temporal and transient to the eternal, from darkness to Light, from the human to the Divine.
 This story is not public but deeply private and intimate.

 Disciple of a seer, an enlightened being.
 Initiated in my spiritual childhood by the stars shining through the silence.
 Inspired by a seagull that loved flying more than anything else in life.